Law Enforcement

 Earnings

-In addition to the common benefits—paid vacation, sick leave, and medical and life insurance—most law enforcement occupations provide officers with special allowances for uniforms an early 20 year retirement.
+In addition to the common benefits—paid vacation, sick leave, and medical and life insurance—most law enforcement careers provide officers with special allowances for uniforms an early 20 year retirement.

 Additional Information